Erivan Khanate: Administration

+The khans of Erivan enjoyed greater powers during their period of semi-independence from 1747 to 1795.
+Nominally, the khans were confirmed in their position by the Georgian king, to whom they paid tribute (see below), although in fact the office of khan had become hereditary.
+According to historian V. R. Grigoryan, in the second half of the 18th century the khans of Erivan "had almost royal powers", having taken control of all of the former divan lands (state lands administered by the chancery).
+Additonally, the tribute paid to the Georgian king was smaller than the taxes which had previously been paid to the shahs.
+However, another source cites the Armenian catholicos Simeon's statement made in 1765 that the khanate was obligated to pay heavy taxes both to the Zand ruler Karim Khan and to the Georgian king.

 In the Qajar era, members of the royal Qajar dynasty were appointed as governors of the Erivan Khanate, until the Russian occupation in 1828.
 The heads of the provincial government of the Erivan Khanate were thus directly related to the central ruling dynasty.
-Administratively, the khanate was divided into fifteen administrative districts called maḥals with Persian as its official language.
+Administratively, the khanate was divided into fifteen administrative districts called mahals with Persian as its official language.
 The local bureaucracy was modeled on that of the central government, located in Tehran.

 Together with the Nakchivan Khanate, the area made up part of Iranian Armenia (also known as Persian Armenia).
 (Note: Ordubad was added by the central government to the Nakhchivan Khanate in the early 19th century.)
 The Erivan Khanate made up the bulk of Iranian Armenia.
-The remaining fringes of historic Armenia under Iranian rule were part of the Karabakh and Ganja Khanates as well as the Kingdom of Kartli-Kakheti.
+The remaining fringes of historic Armenia under Iranian rule were part of the khanates of Karabakh and Ganja as well as the Kingdom of Kartli-Kakheti.